Huachao/vscode-restclient/README.md

 ```http
 GET https://example.com/comments?page=2&pageSize=10
 ```
-Sometimes there may be several query parameters in a single request, putting all the query parameters in _Request Line_ is diffcult to read and modify.
+Sometimes there may be several query parameters in a single request, putting all the query parameters in _Request Line_ is difficult to read and modify.
 So we allow you to spread query parameters into mutiple lines(one line one query parameter), we will parse the lines in immediately after the _Request Line_ which starts with `?` and `&`, like
 ```http
 GET https://example.com/comments
     ?page=2